xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an associate professor at the School of International Relations and Public Affairs (SIRPA) at Fudan University.

 I study the political economy of authoritarian information: how states produce political messages, and how citizens perceive them.
 On the supply side, I show that propaganda is often performative, produced to signal loyalty upward rather than to persuade downward.
 On the demand side, I find that citizens often evaluate their government through official labels and identity cues rather than underlying conditions.
-Both are largely unconscious, emotional adaptations to an environment of distorted information and hierarchical authority.
-Ultimately, I want to explain how such adaptations sustain authoritarian rule even without deliberate design.

 I approach these questions with causal inference methods, drawing on original surveys, experiments, and administrative data, primarily from China.
 Before turning to political science, I trained in environmental economics, earning my Ph.D. from [Peking University](https://english.pku.edu.cn/about.html).

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals, as well as the ***Oxford Handbook on Authoritarian Politics***.